oliver006/elasticsearch-gmail/README.md

 '
 ```

-shows us how many emails we have per label
+How many emails we have per label

 ```
   "hits" : {